kubestellar/kubestellar/docs/content/direct/get-started.md

 2. A [Step by step walkthrough](#step-by-step-setup) that demonstrates the core concepts and components, showing how to manually set up a simple single-host system.

-### Note for users experiencing setup issues
+### Note about failures to fetch Helm charts from ghcr.io

-For some users, use of the setup procedure on this page and/or the demo environment creation script may require running as the user `root` in Linux.
+When following this recipe or others: you might get a failure from the command to instantiate KubeStellar's core Helm chart or another from `ghcr.io`.
 There is a [known issue about this](knownissue-helm-ghcr.md).

 ### Important: Shell Variables for Example Scenarios